Abarth 695 70° Anniversario Packs 180 HP, Adjustable Spoiler

 Its inclination varies from 0 to 60 degrees and helps increase aerodynamic load by 42 kilograms when the car is traveling at speeds of 124 mph (200 km/h) provided the spoiler is at its maximum inclination.
 Abarth has done the math and it claims the new aero component will reduce steering corrections by as much as 40% based on the testing they’ve done at FCA’s wind tunnel in the Orbassano municipality located southwest of Turin.

-Power is provided by the familiar 1.4-liter turbocharged engine with 180 hp and 250 Nm of torque, good enough for a sprint from 0 to 62 mph (100 km/h) in 6.7 seconds.
+Power is provided by the familiar 1.4-liter turbocharged engine with 180 hp and 250 Nm (184 lb-ft) of torque, good enough for a sprint from 0 to 62 mph (100 km/h) in 6.7 seconds before topping out at 140 mph (225 km/h) if the spoiler is in the 0° position.
 Those 17-inch SuperSport wheels are paired to a Brembo braking system with four-piston aluminum calipers finished in red, hugging the 305-mm front and 240-mm rear self-ventilated discs.

 The Monza 1958 green livery harkens back to the first 500 Abarth that scored a total of six international records that year and this retro-flavored shade is combined with Campovolo gray accents creating an interesting two-tone look.
 Rounding off the changes on the outside is the newly developed Record Monza exhaust with active valve for a better soundtrack.